andyvanosdale/me/resume/resume.md

 ### Bachelor of Science – Computer Science

-August 2002 – May 2006 * University of Tennessee at Chattanooga * Chattanooga, Tennessee
+August 2002 – May 2006 / University of Tennessee at Chattanooga / Chattanooga, TN

 *	Developed GPS software code for the university’s DARPA Grand Challenge vehicle
 *	Developed vehicle tracking system to notify customers when vehicle approaches specific points